webolton/sel_project_blog/_posts/2016-04-09-data-modeling-for-the-digitalsel.md

 [^1]: Augustine's actual phrasing treats the virtue allegorically: "prudentia, amor ea quibus adujvatur ab eis quibus impeditur, sagaciter seligens" in [*De Moribus Ecclesiae Catholicae et de Moribus Manichaeorum*](http://www.documentacatholicaomnia.eu/04z/z_0354-0430__Augustinus__De_Moribus_Ecclesiae_Catholicae_et_de_Moribus_Manichaeorum__MLT.pdf.html){:target='_blank'}, cap.
 15.
 [^2]: I used a web-based tool, [Creatly](http://creately.com/){:target='_blank'}, to draw these tables.
 [^3]: In case you are wondering what is going on with these words with a colon in front of them, they are a special data type called a `symbol`.
 In order to cut down on memory use, most databases have different rules about the data types that you store in them.
 When you specify that a piece of data will be an `integer`, the database will only except integers in that space.
 A `symbol` looks a lot like a `string`, which is basically a word or string of characters.
 A `symbol` is special, however, because its is stored in memory in a special way that saves memory.
-[^4]: "Archetype," has a lot going for it in this context.
+[^4]: "Archetype" has a lot going for it in this context.
 It is not specific like "legend" or "saint's life," less vague than "text" or "item," and accurately describes the fact that the *ursprüngliche* form of a text in the *SEL* doesn’t actually exist.